 Biden wins Michigan primary, but faces backlash over Israel’s war on Gaza

-US president easily wins Michigan but early results show strong support for a protest vote over his Gaza policy.
+US president easily wins Michigan but early results show a backlash from some voters over his Gaza policy.

 United States President Joe Biden has won the Democratic presidential primary in the state of Michigan, according to media projections, but early counts showed he faced noticeable opposition over his support for Israel’s war on Gaza.